Start with the property

 Depending on the metric, that fallback may be a county value, metro value, state benchmark, national benchmark, or a modeled estimate based on nearby comparable geographies.

-Because of that, some radius-based metrics may show the same value across the 1-mile, 3-mile, and 5-mile views.
+This is why some radius-based metrics may show the same value across the 1-mile, 3-mile, and 5-mile views.
 That usually means the most reliable available source for that metric is broader than the radius itself, or that the nearby comparison area does not contain enough distinct data to support separate values at each distance.

 In those cases, 3Y keeps the value consistent rather than inventing false precision.
 The repeated number is a signal about the data’s available resolution, not a calculation error.